gregology/gregology.github.io/reference/funnyoneliners.md

 The quickest way to double your money is to fold it in half and put it back in your pocket.
 The secret of the universe is @*&^^^ NO CARRIER
 The severity of the itch is inversely proportional to the ability to reach it.
-The sex was so good that even the neighbors had a cigarette.
+The sex was so good that even the neighbours had a cigarette.
 The shortest distance between two points is under construction.
 The sooner you fall behind the more time you'll have to catch up.
 The universe is a figment of its own imagination.
 There's no future in time travel.